zhao-microbiome-lab/.github/profile/README.md

 ## 🧬 About Us

 Welcome to the Zhao Microbiome Lab!
-We are a computational biology research group focused on understanding the complex interactions between microbiomes and human health.
-Our research integrates multi-omics approaches, bioinformatics, and statistical methods to uncover the role of microbial communities in disease and wellness.
+We are a hybrid cancer epidemiology and microbiome systems lab at the University of Kansas Medical Center in Kansas City, Kansas, USA.

 ### Research Focus
 - 🦠 **Microbiome-Host Interactions**: Investigating how microbial communities influence host physiology and immune responses